craigshelley/beautiful-jekyll/projects/SuperHubIntegrationTools.md

 devices on the network.

 ## Reason for Development
 These utilities were developed with the primary intention of activating the built-in debugging features on the author's modem.
-This was needed because the service provider was unhelpful at addressing frequent disconnects and latch-ups which were severly affecting the quality of service.
+This was needed because the service provider was unhelpful at addressing frequent disconnects and latch-ups which were severely affecting the quality of service.
 It was eventually determined that an automatic firmware update had been applied which contained unstable firmware.
 These tools were eventually used to downgrade the modem firmware to an earlier version which didn't exhibit the problem.

 Ultimately, the service provider addressed the problem with a further firmware update.
 However the author no longer uses cable internet services provided by this supplier.